Skip to main content

 It helps.
 This route has a higher-than-average number of complex decision points, which get harder in the dark.
 If the last hour of the trip is on surface roads or mountain grades, aim to arrive at Berwick, ME before sunset when you can.
 Check the Trip Plan for departure windows that land you in daylight.

 Only with planning.
 This is a long drive for kids — consider splitting it into two days rather than pushing through.
-Dedicated rest areas are limited, so plan gas or food stops as your bathroom breaks.
+There are 3 rest areas along the route for bathroom stops.

 Mostly yes along the main roads, but rural stretches through ME can have sparse or no coverage.
 Before you leave, download offline Google Maps or Apple Maps for the route, and consider downloading music or podcasts instead of streaming.
 If you depend on data for navigation, keep a paper backup of the turn-by-turn directions.